whoisjordangarcia/dotfiles/README.md

 # What will be installed?

-- zsh w/ oh-my-zsh
+- zsh
-- zsh plugins:
+- oh-my-zsh plugins:
    - zsh-syntax-highlighting
    - zsh-autosuggestions
 - neovim